rapid7/dogwatch/README.md

 In order to generate these keys, log into your Datadog account.
 From there, click on 'Integrations->APIs'.
 Keep in mind, your org may be allowed only five API Keys.
 ## Usage

-DogWatch is a thin DSL over the [DataDog ruby client](https://github.com/DataDog/dogapi-rb) that handles generating DataDog monitors.
+DogWatch is a thin DSL over the [Datadog ruby client](https://github.com/DataDog/dogapi-rb) that handles generating Datadog monitors.

 The following is an example of a `Dogfile`:
 ```ruby